DDBCproject/DDBC/README.md

 layers of the texts verses and rants will be collaged with visualisations of research discoveriess - in turn these are displayed in different categories.
 Presentations of discovered artefacts will change dynamically over time and be updated as new material is uncovered.

 DDBC Research
-Read more about the ongoing research process in the [wiki](https://github.com/DDBCproject/DDBC/wiki).
+Read more about the ongoing research process in the [WIKI](https://github.com/DDBCproject/DDBC/wiki "WIKI").

-The research reportes are here https://docs.google.com/document/d/1y2J9U27uiFIUZ9RXM2Q54TX0q8ruQzgT5X1j0YPXRws/edit
+The research reportes are published [here] (https://docs.google.com/document/d/1y2J9U27uiFIUZ9RXM2Q54TX0q8ruQzgT5X1j0YPXRws/edit)

 -------